karsten-vermeulen-dev/Fifty-shades-of-RGBA/Lesson 01 - Getting to know your environment/README.md

 The _Khronos Group_ is a non-profit consortium that oversees the development of _OpenGL_ and its other APIs.
 It consists of over 100 companies that help set the graphical standard for _OpenGL_ as well as APIs such as _OpenGL ES_, _WebGL_, _OpenCL_, and the newly formed _OpenXR_ APIs.
 Their latest API, _Vulkan_, is believed to eventually replace _OpenGL_, but not for a very long time and so, for now, it is being designed to work alongside it.

+### The graphics drivers

+These are special files stored on the hard drive that communicate with the graphics hardware to perform certain graphical tasks.
+They essentially _drive_ the graphics card to render game worlds for your game or 3D scenes for your visualization applications.
+Drivers come in many different forms and file types, more commonly they exist as _.dll_ files on _Windows_ systems. <br>
+Back in the days of early game development, games would ship with their own dedicated graphics driver software along with the game.
+Each driver file was specific to the game, operating system and graphics hardware.
+If hardware or operating systems updated, a large amount of game code would need to be changed as well.
+This was a lot of work! <br>
+During the early 90s a _hardware abstraction layer_ was formed, which took over the graphics responsibilities from the game code such that games could be developed in a less hard-coded format and had direct access to the graphics hardware.
+These abstraction layers came in the form of _Application Programming Interfaces_ (APIs) such as _OpenGL_, _Direct3D_, _Glide_, _SDL_, etc.

+💡 _Each graphics card manufacturer will label their drivers differently_.

+### Who's driving the games today

+Today, all graphics card manufacturers ship their products with all the relevant drivers.
+When a game runs, it will access the drivers through the operating system and then communicate directly with the graphics hardware via those drivers.
+Current technology, such as the newer _Vulkan_ API, are allowing games to skip past the drivers and access the hardware directly.
+Most graphics cards today have support for _OpenGL_ and _DirectX_. _OpenGL_ drivers ship with the card and _DirectX_ drivers come packaged with the _Windows_ operating system.

+💡 _The latest cards will have support for Vulkan_.

 <hr>